 Like health insurance, there are different kinds of dental insurance plans.
 2 types are health maintenance organization (HMO) plans and preferred provider organization (PPO) plans.
-Take a look at our helpful table that easily explains the difference between HMO and PPO plans.
+Take a look at our helpful table that explains the difference between HMO and PPO plans.

 Dental insurance from an HMO comes at a lower cost, but requires that you only visit dentists and specialists that are in network (part of Humana’s set of participating providers).
 Dental HMO plans also commonly include copays.